Ten deadly mistakes of entrepreneurship that could kill an entrepreneurs small business

 A solution for overtrading includes invoice financing…

-The other solution to overtrading is to seek invoice financing or factoring.
+One solution to overtrading is to seek invoice financing or factoring.
 This involves receiving the funds from a factoring company (sometimes up to 85% of the invoiced amount) almost immediately after the invoice has been raised.

 5. Know your breakeven point